Production3000/mvp3000esp/README.md

 The logger can be used to send message to serial and the websocket.

     mvp.log("This text will be timestamped and logged to serial, to websocket, and to the web interface.");
+    mvp.logFormatted("This is a number: %d", 123);

 ##### Public Methods and Options

  *  `void addXmodule(_Xmodule *xmodule)`: Add a Xmodule to the MVP3000 system.
  *  `void log(const String& message)`: Log a message at 'user' level.
+ *  `void logFormatted(const String& message, ...)`: Log a formatted message at 'user' level.
  *  `void logDisableAnsiColor()`: Disable ANSI codes in serial output.
  *  `void logSetLevel(CfgLogger::Level level)`: Change the logging level.
 The log level 'data' is only printed to serial and is omitted for the web page and WebSocket target.
  *  `void logSetTarget(CfgLogger::OutputTarget target, boolean enable)`: Enable/disable the output targets of logging message.
 Console and web interface are enabled by default, WebSocket is disabled.